chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 Source Address               Automatic    the default Advertise Default Gateway    checked      the default Advertise Routes             empty
-DNS options                  empty        this gives away the OPNsense as DNS server with the current dynamic IP
+DNS options                  empty        this gives away the Reticen8 as DNS server with the current dynamic IP
 ===========================  ===========  ======================================================================

 ---------------------------------------